Webhook (v2)

 Webhook config

-NOTE: Custom data will be cleared if the flow is disabled or trigger is updated.
+NOTE: The generated extra data Address, Metadata address and TriggerID remains static and does not change if the flow is disabled or the Webhook (V2) trigger is updated.

 Advanced configuration - Mutual TLS